This page is from APP, the official source of professional practice for policing.

 - audit arrangements are in place to quality control a random sample of decisions

 - reviewers should ensure that information to be disposed of is not duplicated and retained elsewhere

 Disposal means removal of information from all local police systems and in all data formats, justified through the review process, to the extent that it cannot be restored.
 This includes paper copies or those within other documentation, such as intelligence products.
 Local force policy should set out who can authorise the disposal of police records.

 Information must be disposed of in accordance with information assurance guidance and GSC.
 All forces must develop and implement a policy for disposing of records in accordance with the above.

-When an offender or suspect is known to be deceased, it is proportionate to consider the disposal of records relating to that person.
+When a nominal is known to be deceased, it is proportionate to consider the disposal of records relating to that person.
 This can be completed at the next scheduled review or as a triggered review where all of the following criteria are met.

 - Clear documented evidence that the offender has died and how the offender has died.